By Ed Staskus

 He looked at his iPhone,

-“They asked me to keep you busy, distracted, until they got here.”
+“They asked me to keep you busy, distracted, until you got here.”

-“How did they know where I was?” he asked, for the moment ignoring shouts from policemen crouching behind their open doors to show his hands and lay down on the ground.
+“How did they know where I was going, where I was?” he asked, for the moment ignoring shouts from policemen crouching behind their open doors to show his hands and drop to the ground.

 “My GPS,” said Siri.
 “I made sure it stayed active and they tracked us right to you.”

-Nick Ludd slowly surrendered his cell phone to the ground and raised his hands to the late afternoon sky.
+Nick Ludd dropped his backpack, slowly surrendered his cell phone to the ground, and raised his hands to the late afternoon sky, clouding over.
+A policeman handcuffed his hands behind his back.
+Bowing his head, he stopped thinking and started praying.